What Was New York Originally Called

 Here are some frequently asked questions about New Amsterdam, offering concise answers to common queries:

 Q: Why was New Amsterdam founded?
-A: New Amsterdam was founded by the Dutch West India Company as a trading post and the capital of the New Netherland colony, primarily to facilitate the fur trade.
+A: New Amsterdam was founded by the Dutch West India Company as a trading post and the capital of the New Netherland colony, primarily to help with the fur trade.

 Q: What was the population of New Amsterdam?
 A: The population of New Amsterdam fluctuated, but it was relatively small compared to other colonial settlements, typically ranging from a few hundred to a few thousand residents.